Reactions to the 2019–2020 Hong Kong protests: Reactions to the protesters

 The protests have been depicted by state media as separatist riots facilitated by foreign forces.
 A law professor at Nanchang Hangkong University was investigated by the university and faced "serious punishment" after his chat messages that appeared to support the Hong Kong protesters leaked online.

 China Central Television covered the LegCo occupation of 1 July, and claimed the action was "condemned by people from all walks of life in Hong Kong".
 China Daily said of 20 July counter-demonstration that "the silent majority of Hong Kong has every reason to come out and defend their home".
 Following the 10 August protests and weekend airport sit-ins, People's Daily disseminated an article via WeChat that portrayed protesters as the instigators of violence.
 The article stated that there is broad call from Hong Kong society to make the city safe again by ending "violent demonstrations".

 The Chinese media praised the police for being "restrained" on the day after a protester was shot in Sai Wan Ho on 12 November, and demanded the police to conduct more "forceful" actions.
-Chinese media and netizens also hailed the police, in particular, Lau Cha Kei, the station sergeant who aimed his shotgun at protesters in Kwai Chung in July, as "heroes".
+Chinese media and netizens also hailed the police, and in particular, Lau Chak-kei, the station sergeant who aimed his shotgun at protesters in Kwai Chung in July, as heroes.
+Lau, as the "bald police sergeant", was depicted in pro-establishment memes and subsequently became a prominent social media figure, particularly in the view of pro-establishment internet users.
 During the Siege of the Hong Kong Polytechnic University, Hu Xijin, the editor-in-chief of Global Times suggested the police to use sniper rifles to shoot the protesters, and that "if the rioters are killed, the police should not have to bear legal responsibility".